vonlugersbutter/blanked-out/content/Respirology/Respiratory Pathologies/COPD.md

 - Too much of that lysosomal elastase and neutrophil enzymes that end up destroying the lung (cleaves elastin and collagen)
 - Interestingly, when animals are given these enzymes, they end up developing the same symptoms
 - Cigarette smoke also encourages immune cells to stay in the lungs
+	- Allegedly, a health economist wrote that it's cheaper to let people smoke and gain taxes and continue to face healthcare costs than lose those taxes
 #### How come people who don't smoke heavily (and presumably have no genetic susceptibility) also get this?
 - Unclear
 ## Chronic bronchitis